Connection and Recruitment

 back to top

 A post-grad year is not for everyone.
-If a player is not going to bump up a level, a family needs to determine if the financial investment is worth it.
+If a player is not going to bump up a level, a family needs to determine if the financial investment/time is worth it.
 If you are a D3 level player and you don’t have the size or skillset to obtain a scholarship then a post-grad year might not be right for you.
-The player will still get the benefits of maturing and taking college classes and getting better on the court.
-But this year is not a guarantee to getting a scholarship.
+This year does not guarantee a scholarship.
+Many D3 level kids do choose to do a post-grad year to expand their options of D3 schools.
+After a post-grad year they will step into a college setting more likely to contribute their freshman year.

 While most players would benefit from a post-grad year, it doesn’t make sense for some who have signed with a good school and will be able to contribute right away.